-Auburn/Opelika - On Saturday, December 28th Keep Opelika Beautiful and Opelika Tree Commission will host a Christmas tree Recycling Event.
+Auburn/Opelika - On Saturday, December 27th Keep Opelika Beautiful and Opelika Tree Commission will host a Christmas tree Recycling Event.
 The event will take place at the Opelika Chamber of Commerce parking lot from 8:00 a.m. to 12:00 p.m.
-Volunteers will be on hand to assist in removing the trees from residents vehicles.
-In exchange for trees, The Opelika Tree Commission will be giving away dogwood tree seedlings.
-Christmas trees collected will be ground and the mulch will be used throughout the City of Opelika.
-For more information call Keep Opelika Beautiful at (334) 749-4970 or email at: firstname.lastname@example.org
+Citizens will receive a tree seedling in exchange for the tree.

 Baldwin County - Decoration-free trees can be brought to any of the below locations.
 For more information on the Annual Baldwin County Christmas Tree Recycling Program, call (251)972-6878.

 - Bay Minette Transfer Station: 4291 Nicholasville Rd, Bay Minette, AL 36507

 - Spanish Fort Volunteer Fire Dept: 7580 Spanish Ford Blvd, Spanish Fort, AL 36527

 - MacBride Landfill: 14200 County Rd 64, Loxley, AL 36551

 - Baldwin County Central Annex: 22251 Palmer St, Robertsdale, AL 36567

 - Fairhope Satellite Courthouse: 1100 Fairhope Ave, Fairhope, AL 36532

 - Magnolia Landfill: 15140 County Rd 49, Summerdale, AL 36580

 - Foley Satellite Courthouse: 201 E. Section Ave, Foley, AL 36535